graphlab-fr/cosma-cli/docs/en.md

 `views`
 : List of views appearing in the cosmoscope Views section.
 Each view is defined by a `name: value` pair, where `name` is the name of the view and `value` is a string generated via the Save current view button.

+`link_symbol`
+: Define one or more characters to replace the hyperlink text (target file identifier) in the records.

 Example:

 ```yaml